Cisco-Service-Layer/service-layer-objmodel/grpc/python/src/tutorial/README.md

     server_ip, server_port = util.get_server_ip_port()
     channel = grpc.insecure_channel(server_ip, server_port)

-Once connected, we need to handshake the API version number with the server.
+Once connected, the client may optionally handshake the API version number with the server.
-The same RPC call also sets up an asynchronous stream of notifications from the server.
+The same RPC call also sets up an asynchronous stream of heartbeat notifications from the server.
 The first notification would be the response to our version number message i.e. SLInitMsg, as a SLGlobalNotif event with type SL_GLOBAL_EVENT_TYPE_VERSION.
 This can be done by calling:

     SLGlobalInitNotif(init_msg, Timeout)